random1781/Tenere700/tower/electronics/enclosure_display/enclosure_display_gasket/README.md

 ## Material

-Print with ABS and 100% infill.
+Print with TPU 80 or less and 100% infill.